datarttu/sujuikoDB/db/ddl/stage_hfp/README.md

 Data processing from stage_hfp.raw:

 1) Get common journey attributes (`jrnid...veh`) and aggregate statistics, and insert them into `.journeys`.
+Any journeys with a NULL `jrnid` are ignored.
 2) `.journeys`: find a corresponding trip template in `sched` schema, and set `ttid`.
 If `ttid` is not found, add an invalid_reason for that.
 (A journey is "valid" is it has zero `invalid_reasons` and "invalid" otherwise.)